-One of the comments we hear most often from members of our websites is that they love the quality of the content we create.
+One of the comments we hear most often from fans is that they love the quality of the content we create.
 In this post I’m going to cover cameras for both photo and videos, and try and help content creators decide what is best for you for your needs.

-When Bryci and I started creating our content in 2009 we were using a very simple DSLR camera to shoot photos.A Nikon D40, which if I remember correctly cost us around $500 at the time for the camera body and kit lens.
+When we and creating our content in 2009 we were using a very simple DSLR camera to shoot photos.A Nikon D40, which if I remember correctly cost us around $500 at the time for the camera body and kit lens.
 This camera was a whopping 6.10 megapixels.
 Yes, you read that right.
 SIX MEGAPIXELS.
 We were brand new to creating content, and honestly we didn’t have a budget for anything better so we used what we could get our hands on.

 The camera only captured photos that were 3008 pixels wide, but they were plenty big enough and our members loved them.
 As a photographer, I was of course not thrilled.
-The quality was not what I wanted, and I wanted to try and show the viewers what *I SEE* with Bryci’s beauty and a six megapixel camera wasn’t going to cut it.
+The quality was not what I wanted, and I wanted to try and show the viewers what *I SEE* and a six megapixel camera wasn’t going to cut it.
 I know, I sound like a camera snob.. ha.. stay with me here…

 Reinvest in yourself!

 Example – are you a content creator?
 That might mean you have a website, a youtube channel or just an instagram channel you’re trying to grow.
 Perhaps you’re a model, a cam model, a snapchat model?
 We’re all creating content these days, so why not monetize it if you’re able to right?